 - Take advantage of airline discounts - do you or your family members collect air miles?
 Instead of asking for money from family, maybe a contribution of air miles might help?

 Don’t forget travel insurance and medication/vaccinations, you’ll be glad you didn’t if you ever did run into trouble.
-All IVHQ programs require volunteers to be insured and we offer affordable volunteer travel insurance packages, thanks to World Nomads.
+All IVHQ programs require volunteers to be insured and we offer affordable volunteer travel insurance packages, thanks to CISI.
 As an IVHQ volunteer, you’ll also receive 24/7 support from our local team, so you know that you’ll be in safe hands.

 As online crowdfunding becomes an increasingly popular option, here are a few top tips to make sure your campaign stand above the rest: